mozilla/django-browserid/README.rst

 Obscure Options
 -------

 Unless your really noodling around with BrowserID, you probably won't need these optional config in ``settings.py`` (they have sensible defaults): ::

    # URL of a BrowserID verification service.
    BROWSERID_VERIFICATION_URL = 'https://browserid.org/verify'

-   # Proxy Info, see httplib2 documentation
-   BROWSERID_PROXY_INFO = None

    # CA cert file for validating SSL ceprtificate
    BROWSERID_CACERT_FILE = None